mstrout/ChapelForPythonProgrammersFeb2023/heat_fd_solvers/README.md

 # Chapel Heat/Diffusion equation example

-The examples in this directory (based on this [tutorial](https://nbviewer.org/github/barbagroup/CFDPython/blob/master/lessons/09_Step_7.ipynb)), show how one might write a simple 2D finite difference solver for the heat equation in Chapel.
+The examples in this directory, show how one might write a simple 2D finite difference solver for the heat equation in Chapel.

-The serial version is akin to the Python tutorial this code is based on (though with the performance of a compiled language), and the distributed version is extended to allow the simulation to run across multiple compute nodes using distributed arrays.
+The single-node version is based on this [Python tutorial](https://nbviewer.org/github/barbagroup/CFDPython/blob/master/lessons/09_Step_7.ipynb).
+The distributed version is an extension of the single-node code that allows the same simulation to run across multiple compute nodes using distributed arrays and Chapel's high-level parallel constructs.

 ## Compiling and Running on a single node